Azure Stream Analytics solution patterns

 • Job failed state

 First and foremost, you need to make sure the job is running.
 Without the job in the running state, no new metrics or logs are generated.
-Jobs can change to a failed state for various reasons, including having a high SU utilization level (i.e., running out of resources).
+Jobs can change to a failed state for various reasons, including having a high SU utilization level (that is, running out of resources).

 • Watermark delay metrics